ash3327/Peer-to-Peer-Communication-App/JobAllocation.md

 >    - Note: This error is NOT HANDLED YET.
 I temporarily skipped those packets that caused problems.
 This may cause losing of packages in later implementations of functions.
 >    - Thoughts on how to fix: Use a buffer.
 [Reference: first reply of https://stackoverflow.com/questions/67825653/how-can-i-properly-receive-data-with-a-tcp-python-socket-until-a-delimiter-is-fo]

+> [!NOTE]
+> Problem: When a client terminates connection, the reference of the client socket inside the list of room members is not removed.

 ## To Do:

 1) Chat Room Creation and Joining (In progress)